-Flat feet occurs when you have long-term issues with overpronation.
-It’s a natural condition where many people who have flat feet don’t suffer pain and other problems.
+Flat feet occur when you have long-term issues with overpronation.
+It’s a natural condition where many who have problem gait don’t suffer pain and other problems.
 If you have flat feet, you need shoes with stabilizing features.
 And orthotics may be required to help with foot alignment.

-Here’s a list of the best training shoes for flat feet, which have stabilizing support:
+Here’s a list of the best cross trainers for overpronation and flat feet:

 Note: If you have mild overpronation, you can wear a neutral cross trainer without any issues because neutral shoes can give support up to mild overpronation.
-But if you have foot issues because of severe overpronation and flat feet, choose the cross training shoes built for stability.
+But if you have foot issues because of overpronation and flat feet, choose the shoes built for stability.